Affinage

 Year Finding Method Journal Conf PMIDs

-2013 KCTD3 specifically binds to the C-terminus of HCN3 (but not other HCN family members) and functions as an accessory subunit that profoundly up-regulates cell surface expression and current density of HCN3.
-The C-terminal half of KCTD3 is sufficient for binding, but the complete protein including the N-terminal tetramerization domain is required for HCN3 current up-regulation.
-Replacement of the cytosolic C-terminus of HCN2 with the HCN3 C-terminus confers KCTD3 sensitivity, demonstrating the HCN3 C-terminus is the critical interaction domain.
-Co-immunoprecipitation, heterologous expression, electrophysiology, domain-swap mutagenesis, immunohistochemistry/colocalization in brain The Journal of biological chemistry High 23382386
+2013 KCTD3 specifically binds to HCN3 (but not other HCN family members) via its C-terminal half, and this interaction profoundly up-regulates cell surface expression and current density of HCN3.
+The complete KCTD3 protein including the N-terminal tetramerization domain is required for current up-regulation, while the C-terminal half alone is sufficient for binding.
+The C-terminus of HCN3 is crucially required for the interaction; replacing the cytosolic C-terminus of HCN2 with the HCN3 C-terminus renders HCN2 sensitive to KCTD3 regulation.
+No evidence was found for channel complexes containing both TRIP8b and KCTD3.
+Co-immunoprecipitation, domain-deletion/swap mutagenesis, electrophysiology (current density measurements), cell surface expression assays The Journal of biological chemistry High 23382386

-2018 Biallelic loss-of-function mutations in KCTD3 cause a consistent phenotype of developmental epileptic encephalopathy, global developmental delay, hypotonia, and posterior fossa/cerebellar abnormalities, establishing KCTD3 as required for normal brain and cerebellar development.
-Whole exome sequencing with segregation analysis in four consanguineous families (7 affected individuals) Clinical genetics Medium 29406573
+2018 Biallelic loss-of-function mutations in KCTD3 lead to a consistent phenotype of developmental epileptic encephalopathy, global developmental delay, hypotonia, and posterior fossa abnormalities (cerebellar hypoplasia/Dandy-Walker malformation), establishing KCTD3 as required for normal brain and cerebellar development.
+Whole exome sequencing with segregation analysis in four consanguineous families (seven affected individuals) Clinical genetics Medium 29406573

 Source papers